hphelion/documentation/compute.networking.first.instance-135.md

 ---
 layout: default
-title: "How To's with the Compute Service"
+title: "Creating Your First Network - 13.5"
 permalink: /compute/using/
 product: compute

 ---
-# How To's with HP Cloud Networking version 13.5
+# Creating Your First Network - 13.5 #

 <!-- Modeled after How To's with the Compute Service (https://docs.hpcloud.com/compute/using/) Some text from network guide. -->

-As you get used to using the networking service, you might need to modify the default network or create additional networks.
+As you get used to using the compute service, you might need to modify the default network or create additional networks.
 This page gives you some how-to's for the following tasks:

+* Define and configure your own private virtual networks

-* Specifying an IP address for those networks
+* Specify IP addressing for those networks

-* Configuring security group parameters that define the firewall rules for virtual servers
+* Configure security group parameters that define the firewall rules for virtual servers

-* Allocating and managing public floating IP addresses
+* Allocate and manage public floating IP addresses

 You can use the the Horizon Cloud Console, the HP Cloud CLI, or the HP Cloud Compute Service API to customize a network configuration.